y-scope/ystdlib-cpp/README.md

 cmake --build ./build
 ```

-To build a subset of libraries, set the variable `ystdlib_LIBRARIES` to a semicolon(`;`) separated
+To build a subset of libraries, set the variable `ystdlib_LIBRARIES` to a semicolon-separated (`;`)
 list of library names.
 The library names match their [directory name in src/](./src/ystdlib).
+For
-For example:
+example:

 ```shell
 cmake -S . -B ./build -Dystdlib_LIBRARIES="containers;io_interface"
 cmake --build ./build
 ```

+> [!NOTE]
+> Internal dependencies of the libraries you choose will be automatically built, even if you don't
-It is not necessary to specify libraries your subset depends on.
-In the example, specifying
+> explicitly specify them.
+In the example, specifying `io_interface` automatically builds
-`io_interface` automatically builds `wrapped_facade_headers`.
+> `wrapped_facade_headers`.

 ## Installing